Solingen

 Typical houses in Solingen-[[Gräfrath Solingen (; ) is a city in North Rhine-Westphalia, Germany, 25 km east of Düsseldorf along the northern edge of the Bergisches Land, south of the Ruhr.
 After Wuppertal, it is the second-largest city in the Bergisches Land, and a member of the regional authority of the Rhineland.

 The medieval swordsmiths of Solingen designed the town's coat of arms.
 In the late 17th century, a group of swordsmiths from Solingen broke their guild oaths by taking their sword-making secrets with them to Shotley Bridge, County Durham, in England.
+In the local dialect the Solinger Platt, a variety of the Limburgish language, the city is called Solich or Zóóliech.
 Provided by Wikipedia

 1